 Resident students must submit a nonrefundable $500 room deposit by March 15 to reserve a room for the next academic year.
 The college guarantees housing for first-year students who submit a deposit by May 1.
 Rooms for upperclass students are assigned through an annual lottery.
 For the lottery, seniors will be given priority, then juniors, then sophomores based on enrollment cohort.
 While a few single rooms are available, most residence hall rooms are designated for double occupancy.
 Insofar as facilities permit, resident students, including first-year students, are assigned to rooms with requested roommates.

-The residence hall rooms are equipped with outlets for the college computer network, the Internet and cable television.
+The residence hall rooms are equipped with the Internet and cable television.
 Wireless is also available in much of the residence halls.
 All rooms are furnished with single beds, mattresses, dressers, desks and chairs.
 Residents are expected to supply their own linens and accessories.
 Wofford recommends that students insure their belongings as Wofford cannot take responsibility for lost or stolen property or property damaged by fire or other causes.